kiwibrowser/src/README.md

 - 17 April 2020 - Kiwi Browser goes fully open-source.

-This code is up-to-date and is matching the build on the Play Store.

-The new builds are done from the open-source edition directly to the [Play Store](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser).
+New builds are done from the [original source](https://github.com/kiwibrowser/src) to the [Play Store](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser).

 There are thousands of hours of work in this repository and thousands of files changed.

 ## Contributing

-Contributions are welcome and encouraged.
+Contributions are welcome and _encouraged_.

-If you want your code to be integrated into Kiwi, open a merge request, I (and/or a member of the community) can review the code with you and push it to the Play Store.
+For your code to be integrated into KiwiBrowser open a PR and we either merge it or give feedback.

 ## Modifying

-If you create your own browser or a mod, make sure to change the browser name and icon in `chrome/android/java/res_chromium/values/channel_constants.xml` and translation strings (search and replace Kiwi in all `*.xtb`, all `*.grd` and all `*.grdp` files).
+If you create your own browser or a mod, make sure to _change the browser name and icon_ in `chrome/android/java/res_chromium/values/channel_constants.xml` and translation strings (search and replace Kiwi in all `*.xtb`, all `*.grd` and all `*.grdp` files).
 When replacing the app icon, make sure to add the new icon files in their respective `chrome/android/java/res/mipmap` folders(mdpi, hdpi etc) and also update the AndroidManifest.xml.

 ## Building